Estimate Time5 min

 Have student loans and wondering how to pay them off?
 Visit Fidelity's student debt tool.

 Home or real estate Mortgages are a type of loan used to buy a house or real estate.
-Historically, they've been considered one of the safest forms of debt because they tend to have lower interest rates and they can help you build equity (think: gradual ownership of your home).
+Historically, they've been considered one of the safest forms of debt because they tend to have lower interest rates and they can potentially help you build equity (think: gradual ownership of your home).

 The equity Americans can build in their home is important for a few reasons: